-After initial recognition they are measured at amortised cost using the effective interest method.
+After initial recognition they are recorded at the amount due, less an allowance for credit losses.
+NZ On Air applies the simplified expected credit loss model of recognising lifetime expected credit losses.
 Gains and losses when the asset is impaired or derecognised are recognised in the statement of comprehensive revenue and expense.
 Loans and receivables are classified as "trade and other receivables" in the statement of financial position.